embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 This project is an applied demonstration of the technical skills and theoretical knowledge that I have acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University, culminating in the Pear Pie Home System, a cyber-physical system of devices informed by my professional career and lived-expertise in social welfare systems navigation and neurodivergence.

 # Acknowledgement
+In my experience, the active inclusion of neurodiverse people is not common place.
+Even less so, is inclusions that goes beyond the bounds of neurotypical

-I would like to thank my Professors at the School of Cybernetics, for their encouragement, open-mindedness and patience.
+I would like to tank my Professors at the School of Cybernetics, for their encouragement, open-mindedness and patience.
-The active inclusion of diversity and understanding
+ I am so grateful to have been accepted into an environment where diversity of theoretical and practical knowledge are celebrated.

 It is not easy to place trust in students with affordance requirements that contradict traditional academic models.

 I would like to thank my Professors Safiya, Ash, Gabby, Songyuen, Paul, Jessamy, Andrew, Kathrin, Tom and all the staff of the School of Cybernetics, for their open-mindedness, patience and support.